Bucatini alla Amatriciana: the original Roman recipe

 - Cooking process

-- 400 grams of spaghetti pasta made of durum much harder than Italian production of high quality.
-Recommended De Cecco pasta “bucatino”
+- 400 grams of bucatini pasta made of durum wheat.
+Recommended Garofalo pasta “bucatino”

-- 250 grams of guanciale (do not use the bacon is made from pork belly, alters the flavor).
-The meat is made from the cheeks of the pig so it is a nobler the more delicate flavor and fragrant is the essential ingredient for the preparation of matriciana, without it, it is not a real matriciana at the Roman style.
+- 250 grams of guanciale (do not use the bacon because it’s pork belly and alters the flavor).
+The guanciale is pork cheak, a nobler and more delicate flavor .This essential ingredient for the preparation of matriciana, without it, it is not a real matriciana at the Roman style.

 - 500 grams of fresh tomato (casalino variety) alternatively tomatoes in the can.
 Recommended a box of tomatoes Graziella or San Marzano or De Cecco tomatoes.